allen-cell-animated/timelapse-colorizer/DATA_FORMAT.md

 --outliers.json--
 {
     "data": [
-        <whether track id 0 is an outlier>,
+        <whether object id 0 is an outlier>,
-        <whether track id 1 is an outlier>,
+        <whether object id 1 is an outlier>,
-        <whether track id 2 is an outlier>,
+        <whether object id 2 is an outlier>,
         ...
     ]
 }